HugoTex98/Breast-Cancer-Prediction/README.md

 ```bash
 python main.py
 ```
-Follow the prompts to load data, process it, and visualize various aspects related to heart disease indicators.
+Follow the prompts to load data, process it, explore the features, and use Machine Learning models to predict Breast Cancer.

 ## Future Improvements